 2. We get beyond our circumstances when we choose to let our gentleness and our being yielded to the Lord be evident.
 In other words, bear fruit of one who is following the Lord.
 Whether we are following self, the world or Jesus, our fruit is evident to our children, husbands, friends and the lost world around us who needs the hope we have.

 What fruit are we bearing?
 Stubborn, divisive, pride-filled fruit or yielded, gentle, grace filled fruit.
 We will bear fruit from that which fills us.
 If we spend more time filling up with the Word than the world, it will be evident, not in our “churchy” words but rather in our gentle and grace filled fruit.

 3. Getting beyond our circumstances comes when we pray with thanksgiving to God.
 When we come to Him, as often as needed, and lay our requests and cares at His feet with gratitude, knowing He handles all things well.

 Where do I take my fears?
 Do I run to text someone, tell someone or wring my hands over it?
 When we recognize we cannot possibly understand or fully see and instead we trust His heart and bring Him our cares, then we will begin to live beyond the hard circumstances, despite their grip on our ankles.
 We will then live with hope and peace that Paul says is beyond understanding.

 What is your “this” in the current season?
 We could probably list many right now with all that is threatening to swallow us these days.

 Could you and I instead pause enough to see God in the circumstance, yield ourselves to Him and pray with gratitude to the One who will then guard our weak hearts and vulnerable minds with His peace which is beyond all understanding?

-Get your *free* Bible Study tool: Tend: How to Hear the Voice of the Gardener.
+Get your *free* Bible Study tool: Tools for Tending your Soul.
 Drop your email below and have it sent right to your inbox!